-I will teach you how to take control of your money and make better financial decisions.
-Simply put, I aim to improve the finances of people in the UK.
+Small Acorn Money has been established to teach you how to take control of your money and make better financial decisions.

-If you would like a more bespoke educational service, I offer virtual money coach, where I will help you take control of your finances and develop a comprehensive financial plan to ensure your money is aligned to your life.
+If you would like a more bespoke, educational, financial planning service, you can create Your Plan, where I will help you take control of your finances and develop a comprehensive financial plan to ensure your money is aligned to your life and goals.

-The two lessons that provide the foundation of Small Acorn Money are based upon the two quotes to your right.
-These lessons are simple to learn, yet are so often completely ignored by most of the population.
+Two lessons that provide the foundation of Small Acorn Money are based upon the two quotes to your right.
+These lessons are simple to learn, yet are so often entirely ignored:

 With all of the available investment options, how do you invest wisely?
 How do you ensure you have financial freedom?
 How can you enrich your life and increase your family’s prosperity?